eciodiniz/scenfirepy/examples/example_02_fire_severity.md

 This example uses a raster of fire severity derived from satellite imagery, where each pixel quantifies how strongly vegetation was affected by a real wildfire event.
 The raster is then used to apply **scenfirepy** and select event magnitudes whose distribution reproduces the observed severity-based fire regime.

+The raster used in the example below comes from the historical burned area and fire severity in Chile database by Miranda et al. (2022: https://doi.org/10.1594/PANGAEA.941127) and is related to their article from the same year (https://doi.org/10.5194/essd-14-3599-2022).

 ```python
 import scenfirepy
 import numpy as np